AAWorks/hill-cipher/Presentation.md

 20 17 15

 0. Find the modular inverse with the mod being 26.
+   0. Some initialization steps though:
+      0. Make an identity matrix, like this
+      1. Manipulate the original and identity matrix such that the original matrix becomes the identity matrix.
+Operations should apply to both the original and identity matrixes.
    This can be done through the Euclidean Algorithm
    0. Given A and B, which are two integers that we want to find the greatest common divisor of such that A < B, inputted into gcd(A,B) (this function!)
    1. If A = 0, return B and terminate